 The first step to becoming licensed in Pennsylvania is to complete a master’s or doctoral program in counseling (or a closely related field) that has been accredited by a regional or national agency like the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program should consist of 60 semester hours, spread out between topics like human growth and development, group work, career and lifestyle development, research and program evaluation and professional orientation.
 The 049 Pa.
 Code § 49.2 lists the total topics needed to make up an accepted program.
 You will also need to gather 100 hours of practicum and complete an internship composed of at least 600 hours.

-What are the Supervised Education Requirements to Become a Counselor in Pennsylvania?
+What Are the Supervised Education Requirements to Become a Counselor in Pennsylvania?

 The amount of supervised experience you will need to gain is dependent upon the degree you hold.
 For instance, those with a master’s degree in counseling will need to accumulate at least 3,600 clinical hours of post-graduate experience.
 Those holding a doctoral degree will need to accumulate 2,400 hours of post-graduate experience.
-Half of the experience hours you gain must be what is considered “direct client services,” which can consists of counseling clients, performing assessment, providing therapy, etc.
+Half of the experience hours you gain must be what is considered “direct client services,” which can consists of counseling clients, performing assessments, providing therapy, etc.

-What are the Examination Requirements to Become a Counselor in Pennsylvania?
+What Are the Examination Requirements to Become a Counselor in Pennsylvania?